rasPanda/project-3/README.md

 We decided to create a Ping Pong table finding website, where users could create profiles and then create locations of free ping pong tables.
 Furthermore, they could set up events at different locations, see all the locations created by all users, and interact with other users by writing on their message boards.

-You can check out the website here: [](https://park-pong.herokuapp.com/)
+You can check out the website here: [Park Pong](https://parkpong.herokuapp.com//)

 ### The Brief